prakharcode/prakharcode.github.io/_posts/2018-06-08-Phase 1 Check.md

 ---
 # Rounding off the Phase 1

-As I've mentioned before that GSoC is divided into 3 phases.
+As I've mentioned before that GSoC is divided into 3 phases with an addition of community bonding phase.
 These phases are a medium to keep a check on the project and tap on its progress.
 I already laid out a well planned and sequential structure for all the phases but the amount of pressure was not anticipated.
 The pressure was soaring high cause I had to manage my end semester examination and GSoC project and that too in blazing heat of Delhi.
 Phff...

 # All things wrong